Gil Langley: A Silent Sentinel Behind the Stumps

 "<yoastmark

 Despite being part of a well-beaten Australian side in England in 1956 and missing two tests because of injury,.
-He was recognized by Wisden as one of its five cricketers of the year in its 1957 edition.
+He recognized by Wisden as one of its five cricketers of the year in its 1957 edition.
 In the Lord’s Test of 1956, he completed nine dismissals at the time, a world Test record in Australia’s only win of the series.
 In all first-class games, cricketers made 122 appearances, taking 292 catches and 77 stumpings.
 He also scored 3,236 runs at an average of 25.68 and a top score of 160 not out.

 The last of his four centuries was achieved in his final game for South Australia against New South Wales at Adelaide Oval in December 1956.
-Given three cheers by his opponents as he came to the crease in the second innings, Langley made exactly 100, scoring a boundary after 6 pm on the final day, before being stumped next ball off the bowling of Richie Benaud.
+Given three cheers by his opponents as he came to the crease in the second inning, Gil Langley made exactly 100, scoring a boundary after 6 pm on the final day, before being stumped next ball off the bowling of Richie Benaud.
+Gil Langley was also a successful Australian Rules footballer.
+He played for the Sturt club in the SANFL (South Australian National Football League) and went on to captain South Australia in an interstate football competition.

 While transferred to Melbourne in the munitions department during the Second World War.
 He played for Essendon in the Victorian Football League.
 And making four first-team appearances and sitting on the reserve bench in the losing grand final side of 1943.

-Read More – The Lethal Jeff Thomson
+Read More: The Lethal Jeff Thomson